 A margin must be left between the URBACT logo and other visual elements.
 A clear space - represented below with the pink squares - must remain around the logos at all times, both in height and in width.
 Within this area, no other graphics or logos may be placed.

-When adding other logos to the products - like the network one, any city emblems, partner logos or the National URBACT Point logo - the spacing should always be respected.
-No logo should be bigger, in height, than URBACT's IV logo.
+Other logos to network products -like city logos- should not be bigger, in height, than URBACT's IV logo.